pburkholder/decksets/2018-04-cf-summit/text.md

 # 2: Absent a real PaaS, organizations will attempt their own

-^So organizations with regulatory requirements, and that are investing in automation, will attempt to build their own guard rails around what product and development teams can do.
-Since there are these mature tools for automation, it's tempting to build a toolchain bespoke to the organization's needs.
+^You have these mature automation tools, you want guardrails for product and dev teams, it's tempting to build a toolchain bespoke to the organization's needs.

 ^Whether it's intentional or not, the drive of "let's build our own PaaS" takes hold.